 Slowly a group of friends formed around these two courageous girls.
 In 1984, Tiziana joined.
 In 1989, Simona P. and Loredana, the youngest sister of Tiziana, joined, officially forming the foundation of the community on April 12, 1990 (Holy Thursday) at the Church of San Silvestro at the Catacombs of Priscilla.
 Already busy evangelizing among the streets of Rome, the nascent community also began other forms of apostolate, such as parish missions.
 In Rome a small group of married couples was born, who periodically met together to reflect on the word of God.
 The first benefactors also arrived; the community, in fact, desired to live solely on divine providence in order to dedicate themselves freely and completely to this work of evangelization.
 Fr.
 Salvatore acquired for them their first “convent”: an apartment that he bought for them with his own savings.
 Eventually, this one was sold to acquire another apartment in the Olympic Village, the quarter of Rome in which the community still resides today.

 Since then God’s providence has opened the door for the Apostles of the Interior Life to be present on college campuses in the United States, including the University of Illinois in Champaign, IL; the University of Kansas in Lawrence, KS; the University of Wisconsin in Madison, WI; and Texas A&M University in College Station, TX.
-In response to the growing interest of many lay people to share in this charism, in 2009 a Provincial House was established in the Archdiocese of Kansas City, KS, to assist the recently formed movement “Collaborators of Your Joy”.

 The fruitfulness of this charism has also brought in recent years to the founding of the male branch of the Apostles of the Interior Life.
 In June 2012 the first five brothers were ordained to the Priesthood, thus bringing to fulfillment Father Salvatore’s inspiration to form priests that could be exclusively committed to evangelization, spiritual direction and the ministry of sacraments.